Temporary Worker Visa

 Types of Temporary Worker Visas

-There are different categories of Temporary Work Visas and the category most appropriate for you will vary depending on which type of role you are intending to fill in the UK.
+There are different categories of Temporary Work Visas, and the category most appropriate for you will vary depending on the type of role you intend to fill in the UK.

-There are 7 types of temporary worker visas available as part of the T5 visa category, including the:
+There are 7 types of temporary worker visas available as part of the Temporary Worker visa category, including the following:

-- Creative Worker Visa and International Sportsperson Visa – two separate visa categories for sportspersons and creative workers
+- Creative Worker Visa – for creative workers

 - Government Authorised Exchange visa – for overseas nationals coming to the UK through approved exchange schemes

-- International Agreement Worker visa – for overseas nationals doing work in the UK covered by international law
+- International Agreement Worker visa – An International Agreement Visa permits overseas nationals to work in the UK covered by international law

 - Charity Worker visa – for those undertaking voluntary work for registered charities in the UK